cefect/2307_funcAgg/readme.md

 ## Use
 Project was originally setup for 6 countries

-### compute
+### compute/data
 Workflow diagram is here: l:\02_WORK\NRC\2307_funcAgg\04_CALC\2307_funcAgg - pipeline.pptx

 Much of aggregation and spatial manipulation is carried out on a postgres server using python scripts.
 All tables can be generated with the provided scripts/workflow; however, this can be slow.
-Alternatively, a dump of the schemas is here: `j:\10_IO\2307_funcAgg\lib\postgres\pg_dump_2307_funcAgg_j_1030.dump\`.
+Alternatively, a dump of the db is in the data archive.
-All data analysis/plots should read from postgres.
+All raw data for analysis/plots are read from 2 postgres tables. cache pickles are used also and provided in the data archive.

-WARNING: could not get the dump to work.. see readme.txt
+### data archive
+2024-08-28: uploaded a zip to [gdrive.cefskillz](https://drive.google.com/drive/folders/1iGgX0MxeIl3PL_jwQCx6xIRBAD29MWHB?usp=drive_link)

 ### figures